• Passover

 Ingredients

-• 4-5 pieces matzo
+• 4-5 pieces Matzo

-• 2 sticks unsalted butter
+• 2 sticks Butter, unsalted

-• 1 cup brown sugar
+• 1 cup Brown sugar, packed

-• 1 tablespoon Flaky Sea Salt I like Maldon Salt for finishing
+• 1 tablespoon Flaky Sea Salt (I like Maldon Salt for finishing)

 Instructions

-• Preheat oven to 300° F. Line a baking sheet with parchment paper or aluminum foil being sure the covering hangs over the edges.
+• Preheat oven to 350° F. Line a baking sheet with parchment paper or aluminum foil being sure the covering hangs over the edges.
+Lay matzo across the bottom of the lined pan, breaking up the matzo to fill in any gaps. so that the entire bottom of the pan is covered.

 • Heat butter and brown sugar in a sauce pan, on the stove set over medium heat.
 Bring the mixture to a boil and let boil for 3-4 minutes, stirring the whole time.
-The toffee mixture should become thicker and stickier.
+Pour the toffee mixture carefully onto the laid out matzo and spread evenly with an offset spatula.
+Put into the oven for 8 minutes, until the toffee is bubbly.

-• Pop into the over and let the chocolate melt for 3-5 minutes.
-Once the chocolate is soft, remove from oven and immediately use an offset spatula to spread the chocolate into a thin layer.
+• Take the pan out and evenly sprinkle all chocolate chips across the top of the toffee layer.
+Put the tray back into the oven let the chocolate melt for 3-5 minutes.
+Remove from the oven and immediately use an offset spatula to spread the chocolate into a thin layer.
+Sprinkle with fancy sea salt to finish and put into the fridge to set for at least 2 hours.

 Notes

-Feel free to play with other flavor profiles by adding fun toppings.
+• Feel free to play with other flavor profiles by adding fun toppings.
 Things like nuts, seeds, mini-marshmallows and freeze dried fruit all work well.

 Nutrition